Parent PLUS Loan Consolidation: What It Does, What It Doesn't, and What Changed

 Processing typically runs about four to six weeks from application to disbursement.
 Because the income-driven deadline was based on disbursement, not submission, a consolidation that had not disbursed by the end of June 30, 2026 did not qualify — which is why late-June applications generally could not reach an income-driven plan.

 You can still consolidate, but it will not restore income-driven repayment.
-A Parent PLUS consolidation completed on or after July 1, 2026 is shut out of ICR, IBR, and RAP.
-Consolidating can still move the loan to the Tiered Standard plan, which may lower the monthly payment, but the income-driven door is closed once the deadline passes.
+A Parent PLUS consolidation completed on or after July 1, 2026 is shut out of ICR, IBR, and RAP, and moves the loan to the Tiered Standard plan.
+There is a bigger warning for anyone who already consolidated in time: a new consolidation is itself new federal borrowing, and it ends ICR and IBR access on every Direct Loan you hold — including the consolidation that beat the deadline.
+If you already have a qualifying consolidation, do not consolidate again.

 No. For a loan consolidated before the deadline, a single consolidation reaches IBR through the ICR bridge — consolidate, enroll in ICR, make one payment, then switch to IBR.
-The double consolidation loophole is no longer necessary, and there is no longer time to complete it before the income-driven window closed.
+The double consolidation loophole is no longer necessary, and the window closed before there was time to complete it.
+If you did double consolidate in time, the ICR step still applies: a consolidation that paid off another consolidation that paid off a Parent PLUS loan still has to start on ICR before IBR opens.